RemyAtBraze/braze-docs/_docs/_user_guide/engagement_tools/segments/segmentation_filters.md

     tags:
       - Channel subscription behavior
   - name: Email Available
     description: Segments your users by whether or not they have a valid email address, and if they are subscribed/opted-in to email.
 The email available filter checks for three criteria&#58; if the user is unsubscribed from emails, if Braze has received a hard bounce, and if the email was marked as spam.
-If any of these criteria are met, or if an email doesn't doesn't exist for a user, the user will not be included.
+If any of these criteria are met, or if an email doesn't exist for a user, the user will not be included.
     tags:
       - Channel subscription behavior
   - name: Email Opt In Date